We have asked 30 people to fill out our questionnaire, 15 females and 15 males of all ages.

 There is a lot of different film genres like:

-• Horror
+- Horror

-horror story is told to scare or frighten the audience, through suspense, violence or shock.
+A horror story is told to scare or frighten the audience, through suspense, violence or shock.
 The supernatural variety is occasionally called "Dark Fantasy," since the laws of nature must be violated in some way, thus qualifying the story as "fantastic."

-• Action
+- Action

 An action story is similar to adventure, and the protagonist usually takes a risky turn, which leads to desperate situations (including explosions,fight scenes, daring escapes, etc.).

-• Crime
+- Crime

-crime story is about a crime that is being committed or was committed.
+A crime story is about a crime that is being committed or was committed.
 It can also be an account of a criminal's life.
 It often falls into the Action or Adventure genres.

-• Comedy
+- Comedy

-• Fantasy
+- Fantasy

-fantasy story is about magic or supernatural forces, rather than technology, though it often is made to include elements of other genres, such as science fiction elements, for instance computers or DNA, if it happens to take place in a modern or future era.
+A fantasy story is about magic or supernatural forces, rather than technology, though it often is made to include elements of other genres, such as science fiction elements, for instance computers or DNA, if it happens to take place in a modern or future era.

-• Historical
+- Historical

 A story about a real person or event.
 Often, they are written in a text book format, which may or may not focus on solely that

-• Romance
+- Romance

 Traditionally, a romance story involves chivalry, adventure and love.
 In modern writing, a story about character's relationships, or engagements.
 It has produced a wide array of subgenres, the majority of which feature the mutual attraction and love of a man and a woman as the main plot, and have a happy ending.

-• Science fiction
+- Science fiction

 Science fiction is similar to fantasy, except stories in this genre use scientific understanding to explain the universe that it takes place in.
-It generally includes or is centered on the presumed effects or ramifications of computers or machines; travel through spacetime or alternate universesalien life-forms; genetic engineering; or other such things.
+It generally includes or is centered on the presumed effects or ramifications of computers or machines; travel through space, time or alternate universes; alien life-forms; genetic engineering; or other such things.

-• Adventure
+- Adventure

 An adventure story is about a protagonist who journeys to epic or distant places to accomplish something.
 It can have many other genre elements included within it, because it is a very open genre.
 The protagonist has a mission and faces obstacles to get to his destination.

-• Thriller
+- Thriller

 From my questionnaire the results also showed that people want action and suspense building scenes and that will be used in our final project and the video opening is most likely to be a thriller genre.